-Nashville, otherwise known as Music City, is a dynamic metropolis featuring interesting restaurants, highbrow cultural institutions and professional sports venues usually found in much larger cities.
-Upon arriving in Nashville, you'll immediately realize this town is different: It moves faster and talks a bigger game than other similar-sized towns.
-At the same time, Nashville's community spirit is characteristic of a friendly small town.
-It's that blend of big-city living and small-town charm that makes it so remarkable.
+Nashville, also known as Music City, is a dynamic metropolis featuring interesting restaurants, highbrow cultural institutions and professional sports venues usually found in much larger cities.
+Upon arrival, you'll immediately realize this town is different: It moves faster and talks a bigger game than other similar-sized towns.
+At the same time, Nashville's community spirit is characteristic of a friendly small town, a blend that makes it quite remarkable.

 Weather and Seasons